-Finnish mezzo-soprano, Irina Nuutinen, is currently finishing her studies at the Sibelius Academy in Helsinki, where she has worked with Ulla Raiskio, Monica Groop and Outi Kähkönen.
+Finnish mezzo-soprano, Irina Nuutinen, is currently finishing her studies at the Sibelius Academy in Helsinki.
+In 2021 she has studied bel canto technique with Dale Fundling in Madrid.

 In July 2019, Irina made her soloist debut at the Savolinna Opera Festival as Contessa di Ceprano in Rigoletto (directed by David McVicar and conducted by Philippe Auguin).
 In August 2019, she was a featured soloist at the Helsinki Festival, performing Schumann’s Faust Szene with the Radio Symphony Orchestra and conducted by Hannu Lintu.

 Irina’s other opera roles include Dorabella (Così fan tutte), Bianca (The Rape of Lucretia), Giovanna (Rigoletto), and Ernesto (Il mondo della luna).

-In Summer 2021, Irina will make her main stage debut as Mercédès in Carmen at the Savonlinna Opera Festival.
+In March 2022, Irina will make her main stage debut as Second Lady in Magic Flute at the Tampere Opera.

 Irina regularly participates in competitions.
 She was awarded a special prize at the 2019 Lappeenranta Singing Competition and was a finalist in the 2019 Timo Mustakallio Singing Competition.

 In addition to opera, Irina is also passionate about song.
 She and pianist, Milla von Weissenberg, make up the "Kuulas kaaos ja jäätyneet kukkaset" duo.
 "Kuulas kaaos ja jäätyneet kukkaset" has performed in various venues throughout Helsinki, including the Temppeliaukio church.
 In 2018, "Kuulas kaaos ja jäätyneet kukkaset" was selected as one of the finalist duos in the Helsinki Lied Competition.